-Under Rule 3 of the Credit Reporting Privacy Code 2004 (the Code), we must display on our website a statement that sets out the purposes for which we collect credit information and the purpose for which the information will also be used and disclosed.
-The Code only applies to individuals (consumers), and not to companies.
+Under Rule 3 of the Credit Reporting Privacy Act 2020 (the Act), we must display on our website a statement that sets out the purposes for which we collect credit information and the purpose for which the information will also be used and disclosed.
+The Act only applies to individuals (consumers), and not to companies.

-Credit information is information about consumers that we hold on our credit reporting database; the Code restricts the categories of information that we are allowed to collect and hold for credit reporting.
-You can find out more information about the Code on the Privacy Commissioner's website at http://www.privacy.org.nz.
+Credit information is information about consumers that we hold on our credit reporting database; the Act restricts the categories of information that we are allowed to collect and hold for credit reporting.
+You can find out more information about the Act on the Privacy Commissioner's website at http://www.privacy.org.nz.

 We collect credit information to enable us to provide our credit reporting services to our customers (our subscribers).
 We collect that information from a range of sources.
 The main sources are:

 - From third party publicly available sources such as newspapers, and the Mercantile Gazette